mikependon/RepoDB.NET/pages/attributes/mysql/mysqldbtype.md

 This attribute is used to set the value of the `MySqlParameter.MySqlDbType` property via a class property.

-> Both works on `MySql.Data` and `MySqlConnector` with their corresponding namespaces.
+> Works on both the `MySql.Data` and `MySqlConnector` packages.

 ### Attribute

-Below is a a sample code on how to use this attribute.
+Below a sample code on how to use this attribute.

 ```csharp
 public class Person